 A vital part of retraining your body to work as it should is to get the joints and muscles moving.
 The therapist may assist by applying soft tissue massage to reduce stiffness and improve blood flow.
 You also may get standard hands-on therapy, where your muscles and joints are moved for you by the therapist.

 The first four tools are items that the therapist will do for you to aid your movement to improve.
 But a necessary part of therapy is your activity.
-You will require a variety of recovery exercises that are intended to assist you completely recover.
+You will require a variety of recovery exercises – either at the physical therapy clinic or at home – that are intended to assist you completely recover.

 You will do activities that are intended to increase and improve your: